marlon-erler/universal-decentralized-network/README.md

 1. Make sure [bun](https://bun.sh/) is installed on your server.
 2. Run `bun install udn`.
-3. Start the server with `bun index.ts`.
+3. Start the server with `bun run start`.
 4. A configuration file will be created automatically.

 # UDN Apps